nmamano/nmamano-personal-site/blog/greedy/greedy.md

 Shortest Common Superstring (SCS) is an optimization problem over strings: given a set of strings, find the shortest string that is a superstring of all of them.
 A string is a superstring of another if it contains it consecutively, that is, without additional characters intertwined.

 One of the killer applications of SCS is DNA sequencing.
-My (limited) understainding is that biologists have methods to *sample* short segments of a much longer DNA sequence, but they cannot pinpoint exactly where in the sequence the sample was extracted.
+My (limited) understanding is that biologists have methods to *sample* short segments of a much longer DNA sequence, but they cannot pinpoint exactly where in the sequence the sample was extracted.

 ![SCS instance](scs.PNG =45%x45%)